-Services that are What you m nust pay when you get th hese services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Skilled nursing facility (SNF) care (continued) Blood - including storage and administration.
+Services that are What you must pay when you get these services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Skilled nursing facility (SNF) care (continued) Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
 Coverage of whole blood, packed red cells, and other components of blood begins with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/ Practitioner services Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A "benefit period" begins on the first day you are admitted as an inpatient at a Medicare-covered hospital or SNF.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs A "benefit period" begins on the first day you are admitted as an inpatient at a Medicare-covered hospital or SNF.
 The benefit period ends when you have not been an inpatient at any hospital or SNF for 60 days in a row.
 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.
 A "benefit period" begins on the first day you are admitted as an inpatient at a Medicare-covered hospital or SNF.
 The benefit period ends when you have not been an inpatient at any hospital or SNF for 60 days in a row.
 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.
 A "benefit period" begins on the first day you are admitted as an inpatient at a Medicare-covered hospital or SNF.
 The benefit period ends when you have not been an inpatient at any hospital or SNF for 60 days in a row.
 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.